etcet/HNES/README.md

 Install
 -------
-Open the .crx file in Chrome or Chromium.
+Open the .crx file in Chrome or Chromium or visit the link below.

 Chrome web store link
 ---------------------